IDMNYU/synthaccess/MIDItoSpeech/README.md

          - "bivalue" : read out a signed (bipolar) value (-64 to 63 or -8192 to 8191).
          - "float" : read out an unsigned floating point value (0.0 to 1.0).
          - "bifloat" : read out a signed floating point value (-1.0 to 1.0).
+         - "percent" : read out an integer percent range (0 to 100).
          - "intrange" : read out an integer value specified by **range**.
          - "floatrange" : read out a floating-point value specified by **range**.
          - "intmap" : read out an integer value specified by a 4-value **map**.